 We studied a revenue maximization problem under inequity aversion for the natural class of single-value revenue functions.
 Apart from establishing the first hardness results for this class, we also derived approximation algorithms based on combinatorial and graph-theoretic tools, which improve the state of the art when the set of available prices is small.
 We find this to be a realistic setting as special price offers are usually small in number, derived by specific discount and promotion policies.
-Clearly, the most interesting open problem is to resolve the approximability for general prices.
-That is, can we close the gap between the $O(1/\min\{P_k, H_n\})$ -approximation and the APX-hardness?
+Clearly, the most interesting open problem is to resolve the approximability for general k, i.e., can we have a better than $O(1/H_k)$ -approximation for large k?
 Exploring further models of negative externalities is another attractive direction that has not been given as much attention as the case of positive externalities.